burgerphilic18/burgerphilic18/README.md

 ## 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/spandan-hota/)

----

-> “Code.
-Create.
-Compete.
-Capture moments—on and off the pitch.”
+> “0s and 1s are easier to understand than ABCs”